OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

 (http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api#http-status)
 * Resource names should be pluralized and consistent.  e.g. prefer `requisitions`, never `requisition`.
+* A PUT on a single resource (e.g. PUT /facilities/{id}) is not strictly an update; if the resource does not exist, one should be created using the specified identity (assuming the identity is a valid UUID).

 # Postgres Database
 In most cases, the Hibernate DefaultNamingStrategy follows these conventions.
 Schemas and table names will however need to be specified.

 * Each Independent Service should store it's tables in its own schema.
 The convention is to use the Service's name as the schema.  e.g. The Requistion Service uses the `requisition` schema
 * Tables, Columns, constraints etc should be all lower case.
 * Table names should be pluralized.
 This is to avoid *most* used words. e.g. orders instead of order
 * Table names with multiple words should be snake_case.
 * Column names with multiple words should be merged together.  e.g. `getFirstName()` would map to `firstname`

 # i18n Naming Conventions
 These naming conventions will be applicable for the messages property files.